day camp signJune 9-13, 2025 | 3:00 - 8:00 pm

 Registration

 The registration fee is $81.50 for the first Scout and $80 for each additional Scout.
 The registration fee includes a t-shirt, patch, program supplies, and water bottle.
-All youth entering 1st grade through age 18 must be registered with the Boy Scouts of America.
+All youth entering 1st grade through age 18 must be registered with Scouting America.
 A registered parent/guardian must be onsite at all times when tot-lots (siblings ages 3-5) and Tigers (going into 1st grade) are at camp.
-Registration closes 5/29/24.
+Registration closes 5/26/24.

 The campership program seeks to increase the number of Scouts enjoying outdoor experiences at Sam Houston Area Council camps and programs by providing financial assistance.
 To be eligible, a family must complete an application form before registering.